hagdere1/patient-health-questionnaire/README.md

 To modify the views, click handlers were added on the radio inputs and submit buttons.
-They manipulate components' state by changing the users' scores as they answer questions, flagging whether or not the user has submitted forms, tracking therapist information when a contact is selected, and flagging if error messages are displayed for incomplete forms.
+They manipulate components' state by changing the users' scores as they answer questions, flagging whether the user has submitted forms and answered questions, tracking therapist information when a contact is selected, and toggling if error messages are displayed for incomplete forms.

 ### Styling